dodona-edu/dodona-edu.github.io/en/references/exercise-description/README.md

 ### Headers

-In markdown, it is easy to use headers of different levels.
+In Markdown, it is easy to use headers of different levels.
 For this, you simply put one or more hash symbols (`#`) in front of your title.
 Depending on the number of symbols used, a larger or smaller title will be shown.

 ```markdown
 # Level 1